mmitch/dns-update/README.md

 - to update, call `ssh -i /path/to/new/identity.pub dns-update@ns.example.com update-client <new.ip.add.ress>`
   - or use `auto` instead of the ip address to use the ssl source ip address automatically (useful if you're behind a router and don't know your outside IP, but want to send exactly this IP to the server)

-- ppp-update-script not finished yet!
+- ppp-update-script not finished yet (but at least on Debian based distributions, you can simple write the `ssh` commandline (preferably with `auto`) into a new file under `/etc/ppp/ip-up.d` and you're set)